jensbambauer/seriale/site/content/post/shining-a-light-on-subcultures-and-communities-interview-with-andrew-shanks-and-nicholas-cleary-creators-of-love-guns-and-level-ups.md

   and Nicholas Cleary, creators of Love, Guns and Level-Ups
 date: 2022-09-28T10:00:47.014Z
 description: >-
-  Love, Guns and Level-Ups is a series by Nicholas Cleary and Andrew Shanks, two filmmakers from Adelaide, Australia, and is available on their Youtube-channel Fury Fingers.
+  Love, Guns and Level Ups is a series by Nicholas Cleary and Andrew Shanks, two filmmakers from Adelaide, Australia, and is available on their Youtube-channel Fury Fingers.
 In it, two characters, Bree and Elliot, meet in an online video game and start a relationship.
 Gaming and related topics such as Cosplay are